metamn/mr-ui/src/basics/Responsiveness/Responsiveness.md

 We have the following individual scenarios which can be combined together when necessary:

-1. Elements are aware of each other's state and can act upon changes collectively.
+1. **Global state &mdash;** Elements are aware of each other's state and can act upon changes collectively.
-2. An element is aware of its measures and can react to changes.
+2. **React Measure &mdash;** An element is aware of its measures and can react to changes.
-3. An element's style can perform element queries to react to changes inside style.
+3. **Element Queries &mdash;** An element's style can perform element queries to react to changes inside style.
-4. An element's style can perform classic media queries and react when device screen size is changed.
+4. **Media Queries &mdash;** An element's style can perform classic media queries and react when device screen size is changed.

 ### React Measure